-Between the 7th and 10th of April, the Erasmus Student Network held the first-ever Erasmus Generation Meeting in Porto, organised by ESN Portugal.
+Between the 7th and 10th of April, the Erasmus Student Network held the first-ever Erasmus Generation Meeting in Porto, organised by ESN Portugal, with the support of the SITEL group and the city of Porto.
 The event was attended by more than 800 participants, the majority of whom were ESN volunteers and mobility alumni, representatives from partner organisations, universities and associations, among which Representation of the European Commission to Portugal.

 The event started on Thursday afternoon with a traditional Flag Parade in Jardins do Palácio de Cristal, followed by an Opening Ceremony in Casa de Vilar.
 During the opening, Vice President of the European Commission, Margaritis Schinas, and the President of the European Parliament, Roberta Metsola, spoke to the participants in a video message, both thanking the Erasmus Student Network for its work in supporting the implementation of the Erasmus+ programme for more than 33 years.

 "With your thousands of members and hundreds of local sections, your contributions remain unique to this programme's continued success" - Roberta Metsola

 Although our colleagues and friends from ESN Ukraine couldn't attend the event, they addressed the Network in a video, asking the youth of Europe to keep them in their thoughts and stand up and speak up for the people of Ukraine.

 "This meeting offers an opportunity to discuss overall implementation, relevance, efficiency and impact of Erasmus, but it is also an opportunity to learn about other possibilities, to bring attention to other programmes, to share ideas, knowledge and experience." - Joana Lima, National Agency Erasmus + Youth in Action